afaruqii/VennDiagramTool/README.md

 # Venn Diagram
-create a Venn diagram that would fulfill all needs that could be required in a given Venn diagram.
-Our example is coded using the Eclipse IDE and presented with JavaFX.
+Powerful Venn Diagram Rendering tool which allows the user to create text based labels that can then be intuitively dragged and dropped.

 # Prerequisites:
 * Windows XP or newer.